The Davistown Museum

 The following tools have a special historic interest and are included in our website because they are rare, unusual,

-a photograph of these tools.
-In many cases, these tools have either been recently sold by the Jonesport Wood Co.,
+provide a photograph of these tools.
+In many cases, these tools have either been recently sold by the Jonesport

-Inc. (Liberty Tool Co., Hulls Cove Tool Barn, Captain Tinkham's Emporium) or are owned by customers of the
+Wood Co., Inc. (Liberty Tool Co., Hulls Cove Tool Barn, Captain Tinkham's Emporium) or are owned by

-Jonesport Wood Co., Inc. The tools of historic interest not in our collection are divided into two categories, those
+customers of the Jonesport Wood Co., Inc. The tools of historic interest not in our collection are divided into two

 Status